ecedmondson/substack/update_for_select/README.md

 ## Notes

 There is an intentional bug in the api.
 More information on the bug is in the library_management/README.md.
+The point of this project is to show the bug, so I am unlikely to change it.